Hi, friends! I’m Kathryn and I love money.

 We were also faced with a stark contrast from the wealthy expat communities where we lived to the countries we visited like Cambodia, Vietnam and the Philippines.

-Here we were, spending more on this week-long trip than some of these people made in years of back-breaking work.
+Here we were, spending more on a week-long trip than most of these people made in years of back-breaking work.
 I grew up in a household that would be considered poor by American standards, but this was a whole different level of poor.
 This was sleeping-on-dirt-floors-barely-having-enough-to-eat poor.

 And yet, at the same time, there was a happiness and a contentment that we don’t see as much in America.
 In the contrast of every aspect of our lives, there was also a definite sameness when our kids were playing together and we were all just people living and breathing in the same world.